DCC-EX/dcc-ex.github.io/docs/big-picture/big-picture.rst

 A common topic that arises in Discord conversations is the question "How does it all fit together?".

-We have a great core product (CommandStation-EX) with great features such as built-in automation (EX-RAIL) along with many integration options (JMRI, WiThrottle, Engine Driver), support for various different integrated hardware devices (IO expanders, sensors, audio) and now even an integrated turntable controller (Turntable-EX), however, how does one take all these bits and pieces and use them together cohesively to control and/or automate an entire layout?
+We have a great core product (CommandStation-EX) with great features such as built-in automation (EX-RAIL) along with many integration options (JMRI, WiThrottle, Engine Driver), support for various different integrated hardware devices (IO expanders, sensors, audio) and now even an integrated turntable controller (Turntable-EX).
+However, how does one take all these bits and pieces and use them together cohesively to control and/or automate an entire layout?

 This brand new section of our website is aimed to answer just that!